 Having difficulties paying your rent?

-The tenancy conditions, which you sign at the start of your tenancy, mean that by law, you must pay your rent regularly and not get into debt.
+The contract you sign means that, by law, you must pay your rent regularly and not get into debt.
 If you do not pay your rent on time or you do not pay at all we will have to take legal action which could result in you losing your home.
 Remember, we are here to help!

 Visit our Problems paying your rent? webpage for further information and advice.